learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 9.12.
-What is an arguments object?
+## Q. What is an arguments object?

 The arguments object is an Array-like object ( `arguments` ) accessible inside functions that contains the values of the arguments passed to that function.